durkdev/DROP/DOCS/CREATIVE/cobaltic_catacombs.md

 ## We found a room with a door and wedged it shut...

 Now we were three, one wounded badly.
 The cries of battle slowly faded.
 We kept deathly quiet.
 I explored the room while Ainar tended Dain.
 An inscription encircled the cornice, but in no script I knew.
 Finally my lamplight discovered a small side-door with stairs leading up.
 We went on.

+## The great hall had many stone lamps, all of them cold...

+An altar stood at one end.
+We laid Dain against it for him to rest.

+### An altar
+* was graven with the lion, the hart, and the wolf
+* gave a strange feeling
+* bore carved runes that I remembered later

+When we were ready to move, we realized Dain was dead.

+## We followed the sound of water...

+A spring fed a low, wide pool basin.
+Heedless, both parched, we leaned over to drink.
+Then it struck.

+## a spring-serpent
+* lashed with its tail
+* dove into the pool
+* leaped out, claws slashing
+* turned blades on its scaled hide

+It took Ainar into the pool.
+I splintered my spear killing it, but I was too late.

+## Through many passages and stairs I climbed to this room...

+...where I write.
+I recall now the runes from the altar, for they were the death-song of the hunters on the dark side of the year.
+Maybe that will be my song as well...